jrcampos358/project-checkpoint/README.md

 1. Go to your 1st open terminal (assuming you are in folder 'project-checkpoint')
 2. Move to 'micro' directory: `cd micro`

+Note: This micro service run on port 8080

 3. Run `./mvnw spring-boot:run` to start microservice

 ## Add entries to the inmemory DB